46OkuMen/appareden/docs/GEM.md

+A horribly organized set of notes produced during the reversing of the GEM format.

 Current understanding of the format:
+TODO update, I understand it now
 It's RGB tuples and some extra garbage I don't understand, separated by 00s.
 Then at the location indicated in the pointer, it writes each pattern